CosmicMind/Material/README.md

 <a name="searchbarview"></a>
 ## SearchBarView

-A SearchBarView is fully featured and supports orientation changes, background images, title and detail labels, both left and right UIControl sets, and status bar settings.
+A SearchBarView is a fully featured search bar that supports orientation changes, background images, title and detail labels, both left and right UIControl sets, and status bar settings.

 ![MaterialSearchBarView](http://www.cosmicmind.io/MK/MaterialSearchBarView.gif)